dominiksalvet/asus-fan-control/.github/ISSUE_TEMPLATE/add-new-device.md

 ---
-name: Add new model
+name: Add new device
 about: Propose adding support for a new device
-title: Add support for <model>
+title: Add support for <device>
-labels: add new model
+labels: add new device
 assignees: dominiksalvet
 ---